The Wilcove Team

 Bethany Bradley (former postdoc): Bethany studied the impact of climate change on invasive plants for the Western USA from 2006-2006.
 She is now at the University of Massachusetts at Amherst.

-Charlotte Chang (former graduate student): Charlotte studied the ecological and social dynamics of huntinh in Yunnan.
+Charlotte Chang (former graduate student): Charlotte studied the ecological and social dynamics of hunting in Yunnan.
 She is at the University of Tennessee.

 David Edwards (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
 He is at the University of Sheffield.

 Paul Elsen (former graduate student): Paul studied the ecology and conservation of bird communities in the Himalayas.
-He is at UC Berkeley.
+He is at the Wildlife Conservation Society.

 Lyndon Estes (former postdoc): Lyndon modeled how climate change is likely to shift maize and wheat cultivation in South Africa, as well the implications of those shifts to biodiversity.
 He is at Clark University.

 Brendan Fisher (former postdoc): Brendan studied the economics of logging and oil palm agriculture in Southeast Asia.
-After three years at the World Wildlife Fund (post-drongo), he moved to the University of Vermont.
+His is at the University of Vermont.

 Xingli Giam (former graduate student): studied the conservation of freshwater biodiversity in Southeast Asia from 2009-2014.
 He is at the University of Tennessee-Knoxville.